 Last example: the Death Valley Double (200 miles, 9000 feet of climbing, with most climbing concentrated in a 25-mile stretch):

 - 1997 Death Valley Double (Cannondale): 15:30, after riding a 5:30 first 100 miles (fastest century ever)

 - 2002 Death Valley Double (Reynolds): 15:25

-This course features Salsberry Pass, which is 16 miles long, and took me ~2 hours to climb the front side on the recumbent. and then ~1 hour to climb back up the back side.
+This course features Salsberry Pass, which is 16 miles long, and took me two hours to climb the front side on the recumbent. and then one hour to climb back up the back side.
 The rest is flat with nothing exceeding, say, a 3% grade.
-I thought it would be a good recumbent course, and indeed, my time was fair (better than my 1997 time in fact, but in ’97 I had multiple flat tires plus an injured ankle, etc., in the 2nd half), but after finishing the ride I really felt I would have been faster on my Cannondale.
-This is because I was so wasted after going up Salsberry Pass twice that my legs had nothing in them to take advantage of the flat course afterwards!
+I thought it would be a good recumbent course, and indeed, my time was fair (better than my 1997 time in fact, but in ’97 I had multiple flat tires plus an injured ankle, etc., in the second half), but after finishing the ride I really felt I would have been faster on my Cannondale.
+This is because I was so wasted after going up Salsberry Pass twice that my legs had nothing in them to take advantage of the flat course afterwards.

-So in conclusion: for a flat/rolling course, the recumbent is faster (unless drafting while riding the Cannondale… which I’d tend to do more of [ride in pacelines] on the ‘dale than the Reynolds).
-However, despite the Wishbone having a reputation for being a good climber (for a recumbent), in my opinion, for a course with either long or steep hills, it’s definitely slower than a diamond-frame bike mainly because of 1) you are always using the same set of muscles, whereas on a regular bike you can alternate between standing and sitting and give your muscles a break, and 2) at 26 lbs (fairly light for a recumbent), it’s about 6 lbs.
-(2.7 kg) heavier.
+In conclusion, for a flat or rolling course and assuming no drafting, the recumbent is faster.
+But for a course with either long or steep hills, it’s slower than a diamond-frame bike because 1) you are always using the same set of muscles, whereas on a regular bike you can alternate between standing and sitting and give your muscles a break, and 2) at 26 pounds (fairly light for a recumbent), it’s about 6 pounds (2.7 kilograms) heavier.